paul-hammant/tbd/content/continuous-review/index.md

 Continuous Code Review is where the the team commits to processing team-mates proposed commits to trunk speedily.
 The idea is that a system (the code portal probably) allows developers to package up commits for code review and get that in front of peers quickly.
-The peer commitment is that the code review is objective and fair.
+That peer developer makes a commitment to do code reviews objectively and fairly.
+There's a cost to multi-tasking, so maybe someone in the dev team who's between work items takes a look first.
+Either way code reviews are not allows to back up.

 {{< note title="Common Code Owners" >}}
 Commits being reviewed are never rejected for "Only I am allowed to change source in this package" reasons.
 Rejections